 “Can we stop with the kale propaganda?” 😂

-With all the talk about kale as a superfood, I understand where he’s coming from, but all of that aside I think kale is TOTALLY delicious!
-Seriously.
-I eat it because I love how it tastes.
+With all the talk about kale as a superfood, I understand where Jim is coming from, but all of that aside I think kale is TOTALLY delicious!
+Dino kale, curly kale, red kale, I love it all.

 Kale Salad with Blue Cheese, Cranberries, and Candied Pecans

-- Stripe the dino kale leaves from the stem by pinching at the base of the stem and pulling it through.
+- Strip the kale leaves from the stem by pinching at the base of the stem and pulling it through.
 Once all leaves are removed, discard the stems and rinse the leaves well.
-Dry in a salad spinner or with paper towels.
-Place the kale in a large bowl.

 - Add the pecans, blue cheese, and cranberries, and toss.
 The salad is ready to serve.
 Enjoy!